alessiostalla/portofino-client/README.md

 portofino.upstairs.getInfo().subscribe(observer);
 ```

-`portofino.upstairs` is a special resource that is pre-filled by Portofino-commander if it's available on the service.
+`portofino.upstairs` is a special resource that is pre-filled by Portofino-client if it's available on the service.

 We can access other resources using the `get` method: